 Council meetings during the COVID-19 pandemic

 We are changing the way we do Council meetings due to the COVID-19 pandemic.
 Please bear with us as we adapt to new technologies and procedures.
-For the duration of the Municipal Hall closure, Council will be meeting by Zoom, an online meeting platform.
+For the duration of Phase 3, Council will be meeting by Zoom, an online meeting platform.

 Public Comments on Zoom meetings